-Can You (or Should You) Pay Rent With a Credit Card?
+Can You Pay Rent With a Credit Card — and Should You?

-It’s possible to pay rent with a credit card, but whether you should depends on your financial situation and credit card management.
+It’s possible to pay rent with a credit card, but whether you should depends on your finances and credit card management.

 Contributing Writer at Tally

-Rent statistics show that roughly 108.5 million Americans — a third of the American population — rent their residence.
-If you're one of them, you are likely familiar with the fact that you need to make rent payments to your landlord or property management company every month.
+Of the roughly 122.8 million households in the U.S., 36% are rented.
+If you rent, you are likely familiar with making rent payments to your landlord or property management company every month.

-In this article, we're here to answer those questions.
-Below, you'll find a definitive guide to paying rent with a credit card, including the pros and cons of doing so.
-We’ll also cover what you can do if you’ve charged rent that led to credit card debt.
+Below, you'll find a definitive guide to paying rent with a credit card, including the pros and cons.

 Can you pay rent with a credit card?

-In short, yes — it's entirely possible to pay rent with a credit card.
-Some property managers use apps and services like Cozy, which is a payment service that allows renters to pay monthly rent via:
+Yes, you can pay rent with a credit card, but you should only do so if you must.
+Some property managers use apps and services like Cozy, a payment service that allows renters to pay monthly rent via:

 Direct deposit through a bank account